 In the previous section, we touched upon the aspect of eliminating unwanted tasks from the workflow.
 This is one way in which waste could be reduced in an agile project that follows the lean development model.
 Another way is to eliminate meetings that add little value to the workflow.
 You could also cut out documentation which doesn’t aid the development of the product.

 Constant improvement of the product being developed is one of the key tenants of lean development.
 And that’s to be adhered to strictly.

 Extreme Programming or XP is perhaps the agile framework that uses humanistic principles the most- like mutual respect among team members.
-The objectives of extreme programming includes finding out the best possible way for team members to collaborate while creating a software, increasing the productivity of the workers, creating high quality software products in the process.
+The objectives of extreme programming include finding out the best possible way for team members to collaborate while creating software, increasing the productivity of the workers, and creating high-quality software products in the process.

 Noble as those objectives are, Extreme Programming wouldn’t be successful unless you adopt certain best practices.
 Let’s now look at these.

 In the traditional method of project management, project planning is performed predominantly or even exclusively by managers and others in the higher rungs of hierarchy.
 Agile projects, on the other hand, typically aim for a more egalitarian mode of functioning.
 This is especially true in extreme programming.

 To this end, the planning process should be a collaborative process in which all members of a team should participate.
 This helps eliminate any confusion team members may have regarding the objectives of the project.
 Meetings should be held for all team members at regular intervals so that updates could be relayed and the progress of the tasks could be measured.

 Even before the final code for the software is locked, you should run tests on the preceding iterations, checking the efficiency of individual functionalities.
 This sort of continuous testing will help the software programmers forecast scenarios in which their code may potentially fail, and make alterations to the code accordingly.
 The benefits of continuous testing include both faster software development and the production of code with minimal defects.